palisades-lakes/multimethod-experiments/docs/benchmarks.md

 method caching strategies
 with differing probabilities of cache hit/miss.

-Each operand array is generated with a `dataset-generator` and an `element-generator`.
+Each operand array is generated with a `container-generator` and an `element-generator`.
 The `element-generator` creates individual operand values, either pseudo-randomly or deterministically, producing varying patterns of repeated methods.
-The `dataset-generator` permits holding the individual operands in varying containers, eg, arrays with different element types, lists, etc.
+The `container-generator` permits holding the individual operands in varying containers, eg, arrays with different element types, lists, etc.